 – Pulitzer-prize winning columnist George F. Will

 The Institute for Free Speech is committed to making sure every donation we receive is used as effectively and efficiently as possible.
-Charity Navigator, America’s largest independent charity evaluator, has awarded the Institute its top rating, four stars, based on fiscal management and best practices in good governance.
-The most recent rating was released in February 2020.
+Charity Navigator, America’s largest independent charity evaluator, has awarded the Institute its top rating, four stars, based on sound fiscal management and best practices in good governance.
+The most recent rating was released in June 2021.

-This is the fifth consecutive 4-star rating for the Institute.
-Only 15% of charities have received at least five consecutive 4-star evaluations, indicating that Institute for Free Speech outperforms most other charities in America.
+This is the sixth consecutive 4-star rating for the Institute.
+Only 15% of charities have received at least five consecutive 4-star evaluations, indicating that the Institute for Free Speech outperforms most other charities in America.
 According to Charity Navigator, “this exceptional designation from Charity Navigator sets the Institute for Free Speech apart from its peers and demonstrates to the public its trustworthiness.”

 Charity Navigator’s report on the Institute for Free Speech is available here.